By Ashley Manley on | No Comments

-Every year around this time, I tell myself, “Ashley, you only get a few special Christmas seasons with your kids, slow down and enjoy it.”
+Every year around this time, I tell myself, “Ashley, you only get a few special Christmas seasons with your kids, slow down and enjoy it".
 And every year, even with the best of intentions, I fail miserably at making December an intentional month.
-Parties, cards, and a whole lot of “One-more-trip-to-the-store-I-promise!” lines later, December is gone and I only remember running to the store a bunch of times.
+Parties, cards, and a whole lot of “One more trip to the store, I promise" lines later, December is gone and I can only remember running to the store a bunch of times.

 Whether you pick, your kids pick, or you have a family favorite, sit together, soak in that movie, and snuggle close.
 The dishes can wait, the Amazon cart will still be there in 90-minutes.
-It’s tempting for me to flip open my computer when we turn Frosty on, but I’m really going to try to not do that.
+It’s tempting for me to flip open my computer when we turn Frosty on, but I’m really going to try to NOT do that.
 I’ll watch.
 I’ll think it’s weird the snowman keeps saying "Happy Birthday!” and I’ll enjoy all of the giggles and singing it provokes from my little ones.

 Even if it’s colder than I want, and even if we will spend less time outside than it takes us to get dressed, this season we are making an effort to get outside and walk every day.
-Even if it means snow pants and 45-minutes getting mittens on.
+Even if it means snow pants and 45 minutes of putting on mittens.
 My kids see things outside that I don’t notice.
-I’ve made it a habit to leave my phone in on our walks, so no matter how short they are, the time is intentional.
+And I’ve made it a habit to leave my phone at home when we go on our walks, so no matter how short they are, the time is intentional.

 And like the photos you labor over and then admire when they are framed, knowing the decor in your home was something you slowed down to make with your kids is sweeter and better than any decoration you can buy in a store.

 Whether it’s looking at Christmas lights, drinking hot chocolate, reading a Christmas book (I could write a whole post on my obsessions with children’s picture books!) or volunteering with your church…just spend time together.
 If you are like me, desperate to make this season about more than gifts and commercialism, know that you have the power.